Avg weight loss: 10-15%

 What can you expect during treatment?

-Expect gradual dose escalation over 8-16 weeks, mild GI side effects initially, steady weight loss of 10-15% of body weight, and regular Weight Method provider check-ins.
+Expect gradual dose escalation over 8-16 weeks, mild GI side effects initially, individualized progress that varies by person, and regular Weight Method provider check-ins.

-Realistic expectations are critical for long-term success with Ozempic.
-Most patients can expect to lose 10-15% of their starting body weight over 6-12 months when combining the medication with improved nutrition and regular activity.
+Realistic expectations are critical for long-term success with semaglutide.
+Results differ substantially from person to person, and no specific amount of weight loss can be promised.
 Weight loss is not linear — early weeks may show rapid changes from reduced appetite, followed by a steadier decline, and occasional plateaus are completely normal.
 Some patients respond more strongly than others, and factors like sleep quality, stress, and baseline metabolic health all play a role.
 Weight Method provides ongoing clinical support to help you navigate plateaus and sustain your progress.
+Your provider sets individualized milestones based on your response.

 Who gets the best results?